 Salina is a medium-sized city located in the state of Kansas.
 With a population of 46,716 people and 11 constituent neighborhoods, Salina is the tenth largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Salina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Salina is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Salina who work in office and administrative support (13.29%), sales jobs (9.66%), and management occupations (8.18%).
+There are especially a lot of people living in Salina who work in office and administrative support (12.27%), sales jobs (8.52%), and management occupations (8.05%).

-The education level of Salina citizens is a little higher than the average for US cities and towns: 23.93% of adults in Salina have at least a bachelor's degree.
+The citizens of Salina are slightly better educated than the national average of 21.84% for all cities and towns, with 24.84% of adults in Salina having a bachelor's degree or advanced degree.

-Salina is a somewhat ethnically-diverse city.
+Salina is a very ethnically-diverse city.
 The people who call Salina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salina residents report their race to be White, followed by Black or African-American.
 Salina also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.28% of the city’s residents.
-Important ancestries of people in Salina include Irish, English, Swedish, and French .
+People of Hispanic or Latino origin account for 12.11% of the city’s residents.
+Important ancestries of people in Salina include German, Irish, English, French, and Swedish.

 The most common language spoken in Salina is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Polish.